Giving Students Every Advantage

 The Three-Year VCE

 Spreading VCE studies over three years makes workloads more manageable and allows a balanced approach.
 Senior students combine their studies with a diverse Co-curricular Program of sport, arts, community and cultural activities that enable them to explore and extend their interests while developing talents that complement their studies.

 Haileybury offers four levels of VCE studies: Year 10 (Pre-VCE), VCE Units 1 and 2 and VCE Units 3 and 4.
 Students select a program according to their individual needs, talents and interests.
 Our staff provide guidance to ensure that their studies match their academic readiness.

 Our NAPLAN Literacy and Numeracy results illustrate how well prepared our students are for their VCE.
-In 2016, Haileybury was Victoria’s top performing co-educational primary school and second-best performing secondary school for boys and girls.
+Haileybury is Victoria’s top performing co-educational primary school and second-best performing secondary school for boys and girls.

 Year 10 students undertake six major subjects of which one or two, and sometimes three, are at VCE Units 1 and 2 level.

 Year 11 students normally take six subjects, one or two of which are at VCE Units 3 and 4 level and four or five of which are at VCE Units 1 and 2 level, including an English study.

 Final year students usually take four or five subjects at VCE Units 3 and 4 level, including an English study.
 Enhancement (university-level) studies are available for advanced students.

 A multitude of co-curricular activities celebrate individual difference, develop self-worth and provide welcome down time during Senior School.
 The program caters for the interests and talents of all students through the arts and outdoors, fitness, community and academic extension activities.